 I am Professor of Cognitive Anthropology in the Department of Philosophy at Leipzig University.
 I am also part of the newly established Leipzig Research Center for Early Child Development and a member of the Junge Akademie.

 Before coming to Leipzig, I was Junior Professor of Neurophilosophy in the Department of Philosophy at the University of Magdeburg.
 Prior to that, I was a Fellow in the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Deputy Director of the Forum for European Philosophy.

-My research interests are in philosophy of mind and philosophy of cognitive science.
-In particular, I am interested in self-consciousness, social cognition, the distinction between conceptual and nonconceptual forms of representation, and the relation between personal and subpersonal level explanations.
-I am also interested in animals minds and the relation between animal and human cognition.
+Broadly speaking, my research interests are in philosophy of mind and philosophy of cognitive science.
+In particular, I am interested in self-consciousness, social cognition, the distinction between conceptual and nonconceptual forms of representation, the relation between personal and subpersonal level explanations, and the nature and origins of normativity.
+Part of my research consists in exploring what a developmental perspective on these and related topics can reveal.
+Moreover, I am curious about the relation between humans and non-human animals (both with respect to the cognitive abilities of non-human animals and with respect to animal ethics).
 My research is guided by the belief that there can be mutually beneficial relations between philosophy and empirical research.

 Contact: kristina.musholt at uni-leipzig.de